darkone23/mjb-interview-prep/README.md

 ## Getting Started

+Some dev tools brought in to make things easier:

+- devenv
+- direnv

-You can get the database started by running `docker-compose up`
+Once both are installed you can get the application started by running `direnv allow && just run`

 Once running the Go app, you can make a CURL request as follows: